mongodb/specifications/source/transactions/tests/README.rst

 Use as integration tests
 ========================

-Run a MongoDB replica set with server version 4.0 or later.
+Run a MongoDB replica set with a primary, two secondaries, and an arbiter, server version 4.0 or later.
+(Including two secondaries ensures that transaction pinning works properly.
+Include an arbiter to ensure no new bugs have been introduced related to arbiters.)

 For each YAML file, for each element in ``tests``: